Maxime Schwartz: Scientific and administrative career

 After his doctorate, Maxime Schwartz returned to the Pasteur Institute, where he remained for most of his career.
 He first worked there as a researcher at the CNRS, and then, from 1973, as a CNRS/Institut Pasteur dual member.

 At the CNRS, he was a research professor from 1971 to 1986 and research director from 1986 to 2007.

 At the Pasteur Institute, he was head of laboratory from 1973 to 1984 and then professor from 1984 to 2007.

 From 1975 to 1995, he was head of the Molecular Genetics Unit at the Pasteur Institute.

-From 1985 to 1987, he was Deputy Director (Scientific Director) of the Pasteur Institute.
+From 1985 to 1987, he was deputy director (Scientific Director) of the Pasteur Institute.

 From 1988 to 1999, he was Director General of the Pasteur Institute.

 From 2000 to 2001, he was Head of the Cell Physiology Unit at the Pasteur Institute.

 Since 2007, the year of his retirement, he has been a chargé de mission with the management of the Institut Pasteur.

 From 2002 to 2006, he was Scientific Director of the French Food Safety Agency, headed by Martin Hirsch, then Pascale Briand.

-On March 30, 1987, Maxime Schwartz was elected correspondant of the French Academy of sciences, in the Molecular and Cellular Biology and Genomics section.
+On March 30, 1987, Maxime Schwartz was elected correspondent of the French Academy of sciences, in the Molecular and Cellular Biology and Genomics section.